muth/tcssh/Readme.md

 No attempt is made to handle pasted text within the history window.

-The tag resolution and DNS resolution logic differs from cssh, but only if you're using --use-all-a-records, and asked for a host which resolves multiple IPs, and at least one of those IPs is a tag in "~/.tcssh/cluster or /etc/clusters.
+The tag resolution and DNS resolution logic differs from `cssh`, but only if you're using `--use-all-a-records`, and asked for a host which resolves multiple IPs, and at least one of those IPs is a tag in `~/.tcssh/cluster` or `/etc/clusters`.
 Perl cssh would expand that IP as a tag, while rust tcssh would not expand that IP as a tag.

 Hotkeys aren't enabled yet for macros (servername,hostname,username).